ruuda/blog/posts/a-type-system-for-rcl-part-3-related-work.md

 [part4]: /2024/a-type-system-for-rcl-part-4-the-typechecker

-In part one we looked at what I want from a type system for RCL, and in part two we saw how RCL tries to achieve those goals.
+In part one we looked at what I want from a type system for RCL, and in part two we saw how the type system tries to achieve those goals.
 The resulting type system is not a completely new invention, it is based explicitly and implicitly on other languages that I’ve worked with,